pmatulis/oasis/index.md

 non-competitive environment.
 Teacher and student often practice together.
 Everything takes place in a convivial, unhurried, and informal atmosphere.

-Participants are encouraged to dispense with their shoes (the space is cleaned beforehand).
+Participants are encouraged to dispense with their shoes.

 There will be a short break where herbal tea is served.